Mouvement (– vor der Erstarrung): History

 At the beginning, there seems to be no connection between the notes played.
 Almost all of them are separate notes, which do not seem to have any connection with each other, similar to John Cage's Atlas Eclipticalis (1962).
 The sound image is mainly silent.
 During the first minutes this alienating effect persists; it is amplified by the fact that an instrument is sometimes turned on in the traditional way, at other times instruments are electronically amplified, at other times not, and at other times the composer allows an instrument to be played in a way that the composer himself has devised.
-It complies with everything, which in popular speech is sometimes referred to as "squeaky grunt" music.

 Slowly but surely they are no longer separate tones/notes but tones/notes series within an instrument; it happens more and more often.
 Also, ensemble players enter, until after sixteen minutes everything starts to coincide.
 A timbre is created that is known from Classical music, even a measure format seems to be present.
 However, this interaction is of short duration.
 After the interplay everything falls apart again and the piece ends as the beginning, more silence than music.
 There is no final chord and there is not even a final note.
 The work just stops.

 The title can be explained by the fact that the music seems to rise out of nowhere and move.
 The alternation of tones / notes seems to be based on coincidence, yet the music eventually gets off to a natural start; for example, there are no sudden transitions to more tones / notes or playing together; it happens via an almost natural way.
 The same applies more or less to the crumbling of the whole; after having been in full swing one brakes off and at the end (?) one comes to a complete standstill (rigidity).